Chinese Proverbs and Idioms on Learning and Education

 However, while the exam theoretically provided equal opportunity to all candidates, individuals were typically confined in their inherited social class.
 Despite the innovation, it remained unlikely for a peasant to become a high-ranking official.

 In the wake of the Opium War—nearly 1,300 years after initial implementation of the exam—local officials and intellectuals suggested a reframing of the entire educational system in China.
-The imperial examination was formally abolished with the fall of the Qing dynasty in the early 20th century and new education models introduced by Japan and the West were inaugurated.
+The imperial examination was formally abolished with the fall of the Qing dynasty in the early 20th century.
+Thus, new education models introduced by Japan and the West were inaugurated.

 Education remains a cornerstone of contemporary Chinese society.
 State-run public schools, international private schools, and every model in between can be found operating throughout the country.